Q: Do I need to be a member of OrigamiUSA in order to attend PCOC 2017?

 A: Look over the Model Menu and decide on your first and second choices for each session.
 During the registration process each morning of the conference you will select the classes you wish to take.
 The assignments to classes are awarded based on Priority Numbers.
 Your Priority Number will be assigned to you when we receive your registration forms.
 In addition, your number will be printed on your name tag.

 A: Like a menu at a restaurant lists the choices you have, our menu of origami models is a display to help you see all the models being taught.
 It is organized by levels of difficulty and by time slot.
 The menu will be open for you to inspect beginning on Friday night and is available throughout the conference.
 In addition, the class preview and final online schedule are useful in helping you decide in advance which classes you want to take.

 Q: When is the Priority Numbers lottery period?

 A: Registrations timestamped on the first day (or postmarked on that day, for mailed-in registrations) will be placed in the first lottery to determine Priority Numbers.

 Q: How do I get a good Priority Number?

-Q: My priority number is very high – will I get the classes I want?
+Q: My priority number is very high.
+Will I get the classes I want?

 A: There are so many models that will be offered we suspect you will find it hard to even make a first and second choice.
 But even if you didn't get your favorite choices there are several options available.
-The open-folding sessions at lunch hour and the late-evening hours is your chance to learn from others that have may have taken the class or even from the instructors themselves.
+The open-folding sessions at lunch hour and the late-evening hours is your chance to learn from others that may have taken the class or even from the instructors themselves.
 For many, this informal setting is the heart of our conference and some learn more here than they do at the formal classes.